-When you insert a new shape in PowerPoint 2007, you can see a color fill and an outline applied to it by default.
-This default setting may also depend on the Theme that has been applied to your presentation.
-In a new blank presentation that we created, the shape is by default filled with a blue solid fill and has a thin dark blue outline, as you can see in Figure 1.
+Whenever a new shape is inserted on a slide in PowerPoint 2010 (or in any previous version), it is filled with a solid color and a outline by default (or something else depending on the Theme your presentation is based on).
+For example in a new blank presentation that we created, the shape is by default filled with a blue solid fill and has a thin dark blue outline, as you can see in Figure 1.
 Whenever we insert another new shape on a slide, it will possess these same default shape attributes (fill, outline, and effect).

 Figure 1: Default fill and outline in a blank presentation

 These default shape attributes can be changed very easily in PowerPoint 2010.
 But do remember that these changes are only limited to the presentation you are working on.
 If the presentation is not saved, you'll lose the changes.

 Follow these steps to change the default shape attributes in PowerPoint 2010:

 - Create a new presentation in PowerPoint 2010, and the presentation will open with a blank slide.
 You can optionally change the slide layout to Blank by selecting the Home tab | Layout | Blank.

 - Now insert a shape (any shape will do) on the slide.
 Typically, the shape is filled with a blue color and has a thin dark blue outline (refer to Figure 1 above).
 If you see different attributes, don't worry -- just move ahead with the rest of the steps.

 - Select the shape so that the Ribbon area now shows the Drawing Tools Format tab, as shown in Figure 2.
 Activate this Ribbon tab by clicking on it.

 Figure 2: Drawing Tools Format tab of the Ribbon